LukaGrdinic/prompt-generator/README.md

 #### Building for production for GH pages

 Go to gh-pages branch.
-Then run `ng build --output-path docs --base-href /prompt-generator/` to build the project.
-Afterwards, move the content of /docs/browser to /docs
+Merge main into gh-pages.
+Then run `npm run deploy`.
+Commit the newly generated files and push.

 ## Running unit tests